Yejashi/obsidianNotes/Research/LLVM/Clang/Clang Substructures.md

 ### Driver
 A common misunderstanding is that clang, the executable, is the compiler frontend.
 While clang does use Clang's frontend components, the executable itself is actually a kind of program called a compiler driver, or driver for short.

+Compiling source code is a complex process.
+First, it consists of multiple phases, including the following:
+- Frontend: Parsing and semantic checking
+-